 When the weather turns and the temperature dips below freezing and the water in your pipes freeze and swell, it can result in anything from a tiny leak, to a complete flooding of your home.
 HouseLogic.com said that water damage from ruptured pipes is one of the most typical homeowners insurance claims, with the typical claim costing approximately $5000.

 So what can you do in case you think your pipes may be frozen?
 Coastal Service Experts is here to with a couple tips.

-There are several signs that can tip you off to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty distinct indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just understand that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indicator that your pipes may be frozen.
+If you see a water pipe covered in frost or any lumps within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it seems pretty easy to know if your water lines are frozen, keep in mind not all plumbing pipes are in sight.
+If you turn on the shower and the water isn’t moving, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indication that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Remember, first things first – power off your home’s water supply.
+Then, call a licensed plumber immediately.
+While you wait on the plumber to arrive, start cleaning up the water with a mop, cloths, sponges – whatever you have – to soak up as much water as possible before it causes damage.
+If the damage is serious, go ahead and reach out to your insurance agent – the majority of homeowners insurance covers burst pipes that result in water damage.

 Don’t wait until an emergency occurs to understand how to power off your water supply.
 Take some time now to learn exactly where your water supply valve is located and how to appropriately shut off the water to your home.
 A little practice now will save you valuable time during a plumbing emergency.